B-36 Crash Site Trail

 The beginning of the trail is not marked and easy to miss.
 About three quarters of a mile into Thousand Steps Trail, just before an eastern segment turns to the south, look left for a small, rocky area cleared of the usual mountainside vegetation.
 A very faint singletrack will be visible on the other side and is where the trail begins.

-or the GPS track available here, and refer to it frequently, as it is often indistinct.
+The Crash Site Trail is rugged, rocky, and steep.
+It is also unmaintained, meaning that some sections may have damage from thunderstorms or erosion, and plants may be encroaching upon the trail.
+Take advantage of the Trail Run Project mobile app or the GPS track available here, and refer to it frequently, as it is often indistinct.
 Follow the trail as it weaves up the mountain face, eventually circling around an elevated section and making a mostly straight path to the east.
 Be careful, as there are a few false trails splitting off that may not be obvious for a hundred feet or so.

 Looking up the mountain, a ledge-like outcropping will be visible a little ways down from the top.
 This is the location of the site and is a useful reference point as the trail climbs.
 As it reaches the north side of the elevated ridge, the path enters an area thick with century plants.
 It's scenic, but it can also make the trail hard to follow.
 Not long after, the trail then proceeds along a slab rock section before picking up again on the other side.